toladata/Knowledgebase/en/4-manage-users/configuration.md

 ****
-# Configuration
+#Configuration
 ---

-Under configurations tab, as an Organization admin, you will be able to customize terminology, drop down menus and other elements that users will see across application.
+Under configurations tab, as an Organization admin, you will be able to customize terminology, drop down menus and other elements that users will see across the application.

-### Work flow levels
+### Workflow levels
-Work flow levels refer to your programs, project and activities.
+Workflow levels refer to your programs, project, and activities.
 Wait, you're using a different naming convention?
 Don't worry about that!
-You can change your work flow level names under Configuration tab anytime or update them when necessary.
+You can change your workflow level names under Configuration tab anytime or update them when necessary.
 ![](/assets_en/wfl_kb2.PNG)

 <!-- add when working